-The experiments reported in this paper were performed on a water table shown schematically in Figure 4.
+The experiments reported in this paper were performed on a water table shown schematically in Fig. 4.
 The splitter plate was 25 mm above the table floor.
-The water height above the splitter plate was about $H{\text{ref}} = 51 \text{ mm}$ and the cylinder had diameter D = 3.9 mm.
+The water height above the splitter plate was about $H{ref} = 51$ mm and the cylinder had diameter D = 3.9 mm.
+Polyamide-based particles (Vestosint) with characteristic diameter of 26 μm are used as seeding tracers for PIV.
 At each Reynolds number, 200 frame pairs were acquired.
-The acquisition frame rate 5 Hz and the between pairs was equal to 20 ms. A Reynolds number is defined as $Re = UD/\nu$, where U is the velocity of the oncoming flow, D is the cylinder diameter, and ν the kinematic viscosity.
+The image pair acquisition rate was 5 Hz and the time interval between images within a pair was 20 ms. A Reynolds number is defined as Re = UD/v, where U is the velocity of the oncoming flow, D is the cylinder diameter and v the kinematic viscosity.
 A Strouhal number is defined as St = fD/U where f is the frequency of shedding.
-For parallel shedding, previous studies (e.g., Williamson [12]) propose a linear relationship between the shedding frequency and the inverse square root of the Reynolds number.
-The vorticity is calculated by a combination of least-squares fitting of a second-order polynomial, and analytical differentiation, which has been shown to produce results that are insensitive to random errors in the PIV calculation [6].
+For parallel shedding, previous studies [e.g., Williamson (1988a), Williamson and Brown (1998)] propose a linear relationship between the shedding frequency and the inverse square root of the Reynolds number.
+The vorticity is calculated by a combination of least-squares fitting of a second-order polynomial, and analytical differentiation, which has been shown to produce results that are insensitive to random errors in the PIV calculation (Fouras and Soria, 1998).
 Results for an experiment conducted at Re = 76 is shown in Fig. 5.
-The observed Strouhal number was 0.157 ± 0.001 , whereas the expected Strouhal number based on the relationship proposed by Williamson [12] is 0.152.
+The observed Strouhal number was 0.157 ± 0.001, whereas the expected Strouhal number based on the relationship proposed by Williamson (1988a) is 0.152.

-The Strouhal number discrepancy is most likely due to non-uniformities in the spanwise direction; either due to oblique shedding patterns (which are known to occur beyond $Re \approx 60$ for a circular cylinder [13]), or other irregularities resulting from the mismatched cylinder end-conditions.
-The vorticity contour plot in figure 5 bears a close resemblance to two-dimensional computations obtained at similar Reynolds numbers (such as Braza et al. [1], Green et al. [8] and independent computations performed by the authors), validating the PIV measurements.
+The Strouhal number discrepancy is most likely due to non-uniformities in the spanwise direction; either due to oblique shedding patterns [which are known to occur beyond $\text{Re} \approx 60$ for a circular cylinder (Williamson, 1988b)], or other irregularities resulting from the mismatched cylinder end-conditions.
+The vorticity contour plot in Fig. 5 bears a close resemblance to two-dimensional computations obtained at similar Reynolds numbers [such as Braza et al. (1986), Green and Gerrard (1993) and independent computations performed by the authors], validating the PIV measurements.

-The true power of this technique is demonstrated in Figure 6, which shows threedimensional renderings of the reconstructed surface topography.
-The overlaid vor-
+The true power of this technique is demonstrated in Fig. 6, which shows three-dimensional renderings of the reconstructed surface topography.
+The overlaid vorticity contours highlight that a strong relationship exists between the measured velocity field (captured on the plane of the submerged laser sheet), and the deformation of the free surface.